There is probably no easier pressure solution to use before and during a pressure moment than this: FOCUS ON YOUR MISSION

 Focusing on your mission creates a mind-set that helps you recognize the best way to accomplish your mission is to simply do your best on each task.
 In the way, you stay anchored in the moment.

-This is an excerpt from Performing Under Pressure, published with permission from the author.
+This is an excerpt from Performing Under Pressure.

 ABOUT THE AUTHOR